addie293/PHP-Web-API/README.md

 page_num should be greater than 0
 page_size should be greater than 100

-you will recieve everything in json as according to the document provided.
+you will recieve everything in json.

-this api only support get method any other method will give an error of method not supported
+this api only support GET method any other method will give an error of method not supported